 debts.
 Altogether, this led to EBITDA growth of 14.1 % (excluding minor one-off effects).
 Depreciation and amortization declined year-on-year due to the end of amortization of licenses in 2017 de-spite brand value amortization in the amount of EUR 2.9 mn (2017: EUR 1.7 mn).
 Overall, operating income improved from negative EUR 6.0 mn in 2017 to positive EUR 9.3 mn in 2018.

-As there have been no M&A transactions in the Republic of Macedonia between the beginning of the comparison period and the end of the period under review, the previous analysis is based on reported figures.
+As there have been no M&A transactions in North Macedonia between the beginning of the comparison period and the end of the period under review, the previous analysis is based on reported figures.